swcarpentry/git-novice/episodes/03-create.md

 subdirectories are present from the beginning or added later.
 Also, note that the creation of the `cases` directory and its initialization as a repository are completely separate processes.

+This step is known as `git init` because it initialise your Git repository.

 ::::::::::::::::: checklist